 “The King must have realised I was nervous for he took great pains to put me at my ease.
 ‘I am sorry we were not able to make it to your reception,’ he said.
 Then he told me very sincerely how he had first met the Queen and won her, adding that he was very lucky to have such a fine woman for his wife.”

 The no-expense-spared London lifestyle may have hurt David’s pocket, but the real hurt was Hjördis’ health.
-On 30th December it was reported that she was “quite ill” and that David was “frightfully worried”.
-The New Year brought little cheer.
-By 8th January 1949 she was “seriously ailing”, and a week later (at a time when she should have been celebrating her first wedding anniversary) a further report said that she was convalescing in a London hospital after a serious abdominal operation.
+In her 30th December column, Hedda Hopper reported that Hjördis was “quite ill” and that David was “frightfully worried”.

-Hjördis was to suffer a number of dreadful miscarriages in her first decade as David’s wife, and it seems that this was the first.
-Each one caused her enormous grief and depression which, from what we’ve already seen of her character, would have been long-lasting and very difficult for her to come back from.
+Hjördis was to suffer a number of dreadful miscarriages in her first decade as David’s wife, and this may have been the first.
+Each one caused her enormous grief and depression which would have been long-lasting and very difficult for her to come back from.

 As a definition, any unwanted pregnancy loss prior to the 24th week of pregnancy is considered a miscarriage.
 Even now, miscarriages are still a relatively common occurrence, affecting nearly 15% of all pregnancies.
 However, repeat miscarriages suggest that there may be an underlying medical condition.
 Around 1 in 100 couples experience recurrent miscarriage.

-When Hjördis was well enough to travel, the couple returned for a short stay in New York on 16th February, requiring two taxis to ferry their 34 items of Vuitton luggage from ship to hotel, before continuing their journey back to Hollywood by train.
-Hedda Hopper summed up their time in London as “a siege of illness abroad”.
+When Hjördis was well enough to travel, she and David sailed for New York.
+They arrived on 16th February, requiring two taxis to ferry their 34 items of Vuitton luggage from ship to hotel, before continuing their journey back to Hollywood by train.
+Hedda Hopper summed up their time in England as: “a siege of illness abroad”.

 Although she did not profess to be an Anglophile and was rather snotty about David keeping his British citizenship, Hedda greatly enjoyed her trips to London.
 According to David: “she picked up a bogus ‘English accent’ complete with the longest ‘A’ in the business.
 On her return she informed me that London was ‘arbsolutely farntarstic’.”